 Travis Stewart, LPC has been mentoring others since 1992 and became a Licensed Professional Counselor in 2005.
 His counseling approach is relational and creative, helping people understand their story while also building hope for the future.
 Travis has experience with a wide variety of issues which might lead people to seek out professional counseling help.

-This includes special interest in helping those with compulsive and addictive behaviors such as internet and screen addiction, eating disorders, anxiety, and perfectionism.
+This includes a special interest in helping those with compulsive and addictive behaviors such as internet and screen addiction, eating disorders, anxiety, and perfectionism.
 Specifically, he has worked with eating disorders since 2003 and has learned from many of the field’s leading experts.
 He has worked with hundreds of individuals facing life-threatening eating disorders in all levels of treatment.
 His website is wtravisstewart.com

 The opinions and views of our guest contributors are shared to provide a broad perspective on eating disorders.
 These are not necessarily the views of Eating Disorder Hope, but an effort to offer a discussion of various issues by different concerned individuals.